-Scholars from all over the world will attend the 32nd International Shakespeare Conference at the University of Birmingham’s base in Stratford-upon-Avon from 6 - 11 August.
+Scholars from all over the world will attend the 33rd International Shakespeare Conference at the University of Birmingham’s base in Stratford-upon-Avon 3 – 8 August.

-The Shakespeare Institute, the University of Birmingham’s unique centre for postgraduate study of Shakespeare’s works, times and impact will welcome over 200 leading researchers from as far as Japan, Poland and the USA.
+The Shakespeare Institute, the University of Birmingham’s unique centre for postgraduate study of Shakespeare’s works, times and impact will welcome over 240 leading researchers from over 30 different countries.

 Held at the Institute since its establishment in 1951 the conference is an international gathering of the world’s most respected experts in Shakespeare and provides a regular stimulus to the development of Shakespeare study globally.